Why Become a Member?

 - Find opportunities to expand your education with advocacy and real world experience.

-3. Publications – Student members receive a complimentary subscription to:
+3. Publications – Medical student members receive a complimentary subscription to:

 - Monthly e-newsletter.

-4. Student Membership Dues – As a medical student your membership is FREE!
+4. Medical Student Membership Dues – As a medical student your membership is FREE!

 How to Become a Member – If you are not already a member and need to register, please click here.